magulaiz/Drupal/core/themes/starterkit_theme/README.md

 reasonably un-opinionated 'starter' templates and styles that eliminate much of the initial work required to create a theme.

 Starterkit is the recommended approach for creating new themes.
-A new theme can be generated in the /themes directory by running the following
+You can create a Starterkit generated theme in the /themes directory by running the following
 command:

 `php core/scripts/drupal generate-theme --starterkit [theme_name] my_new_theme`

 For more information, consult the